analogdevicesinc/msdk/Examples/MAX78002/CNN/kws20_demo/README.md

 (defined in [main.c](main.c))

-When the average absolute values of samples during last 128 number of samples goes above a threshold, the beginning of a word is marked.
+When the average absolute values of samples during the last 128 samples go above a threshold, the beginning of a word is marked.

-The end of a word is signaled when the **SILENCE_COUNTER_THRESHOLD** back to back chunks of samples with average absolute threshold lower than **THRESHOLD_LOW** is observed.
+The end of a word is signaled when the **SILENCE_COUNTER_THRESHOLD** back-to-back chunks of samples with an average absolute threshold lower than **THRESHOLD_LOW** are observed.

 The CNN requires 1sec worth of samples (128*128) to start processing.
 This window starts at **PREAMBLE_SIZE** samples prior to the beginning of the word, and ends after 16384 samples.
 If the end of a word is determined earlier, the pAI85Buffer sample buffer is padded with zeros.

-The CNN related API functions are in **cnn.c**.
-They are used to load weights and data, start CNN, wait for CNN to complete processing and unload the result.
+The CNN-related API functions are in **cnn.c**.
+They are used to load weights and data, start CNN, wait for CNN to complete processing, and unload the result.

-If a new network is developed and synthesized, the new weight file and related API functions are needed to be ported from automatically generated kws20 example project.
+If a new network is developed and synthesized, the new weight file and related API functions are needed to be ported from the automatically generated kws20 example project.
 Furthermore, if the input layer or organization of 128x128 sample sets in the trained network is changed, **AddTranspose()** function should be changed to reflect the new sample data arrangement in CNN memory.

 ### References